NextCenturyCorporation/AIDA-Interchange-Format/src/test/java/com/ncc/aif/README.md

 ### DUMP_TO_FILE flag

 - **false** (default) - If model (and validation report) is being dumped, it will go to `stdout`
-- **true** - If model (and validation report) is being dumped, it is dumped into the `target\test-dump-output` directory.
+- **true** - If model (and validation report) is being dumped, it is dumped into the `target/test-dump-output` directory.
 The files are named after the class and unit test method name.
 For example, the `entityMissingType()` test in the `InvalidExamples` inner class of the `ExamplesAndValidationTest` class is dumped to:
-    - model - `target\test-dump-output\ExamplesAndValidationTest_InvalidExamples_entityMissingType.ttl`
+    - model - `target/test-dump-output/ExamplesAndValidationTest_InvalidExamples_entityMissingType.ttl`
-    - report - `target\test-dump-output\ExamplesAndValidationTest_InvalidExamples_entityMissingType-report.txt`
+    - report - `target/test-dump-output/ExamplesAndValidationTest_InvalidExamples_entityMissingType-report.txt`